klen/graphite-beacon/README.md

 is average of values from history.
 "Historical" rule becames work when it has enough values (Read about history size bellow).

-History size is equal 60 by default.
+History values are keeping 1 day by default.
 You can change it by using Reactor option 'history_size'.

 By example, send warning when today' new user is less than 80% of average for last 10 days: